shine-sri/IRSL-Indian-Road-Simulation-Library-For-Matlab-/README.md

 - Predictable, rule-following drivers
 - Structured and well-maintained road infrastructure

-[cite_start]These assumptions do not hold in real Indian driving environments[cite: 25].
+These assumptions do not hold in real Indian driving environments.

 IRSL explicitly violates these assumptions to enable **realistic, stress-inducing traffic simulations** for:
 - ADAS validation